 However, kratom produced for U.S. markets may be contaminated with synthetic compounds.
 These compounds are common in the manufacture of illicit drugs such as crack cocaine and heroin.
 Therefore, if the compound proves to have addictive potential, the possibility that it may be adulterated with synthetic drugs like fentanyl, hydrocodone and O-desmethyltramadol is of grave concern.

 Fentanyl, in particular, can be devastating.
-Fentanyl is a synthetic opioid that is 50 times more potent than morphine.
+Fentanyl is a synthetic opioid that is 50 times more potent than Opioid Pain Medication.
 Accidental exposure to this synthetic drug can result in death.
 The possibility of fentanyl contamination greatly increases the danger of accidental overdose.

 Perhaps equally concerning is the fact that kratom is easily available in the U.S. and other countries.
 In fact, the compound is commonly stocked in in gas stations, where it’s advertised as a stimulant.
 Below is a list of the most common uses for the drug in the U.S.

 - To produce an altered state of consciousness, or high

 As mentioned, the drug’s efficacy as a pain reliever has not been verified by researchers.
 Nor is it used in a clinical setting to reduce opioid symptoms.

 The compound is often used in conjunction with other drugs such as: